 The more time young children spend in childcare facilities, the more likely they are to develop abnormal stress hormone profiles.

-cortisol in the early morning.
+What’s normal?
+Typically, the body produces high levels of the stress hormone cortisol in the early morning.
 As the day wears on, cortisol levels decline.

 It’s also possible that these early daycare experiences have lasting effects.

 Teen cortisol levels are linked with time spent in daycare centers

 In a recent study, researchers led by Glenn Roisman of the University of Illinois collected morning cortisol samples from a group of 15-year old kids (Roisman et al 2009).
 The teens had been tracked from infancy by the National Institute of Child Health and Human Development (NICHD).
 As a result, researchers had extensive information about the quality and quantity of center-based childcare each teen had experienced before the age of three.